drorspei/ipython-adbcompleter/README.md

 Notes:
 1. The android path must start with `/`.
 This is to reduce queries to the phone when you want a path on your computer.
 2. Unicode characters in paths mess up my ipython, so for now adbcompleter just skips them.
-3. adbcompleter currently only supports a single connected device.
+3. adbcompleter now supports multiple connected devices!

 # Install
 Use pip like this: